 If you identify the Googlebot as a client, you can use log file analysis to find out how the bot handles your URLs.
-For example, you can see how often the Googlebot crawls which pages.
-You can also see how the bot handles parameters.
+For example, you can see how often it crawls which pages.
+You can also see how the search engine bot handles parameters.

 How fast is my website?